khaledsaadmekawy0-art/heart-disease-classification/README.md

 - Decision Tree

 ## Final Result
-**Logistic Regression** achieved the best overall performance among the evaluated classifiers.
+**Logistic Regression** achieved the best overall performance among the evaluated classifiers, with an accuracy of approximately **85%** on the test set.